phhpro/atomchat/README.md

 ### Languages

+The script attempts to auto-detect the user's language preference and checks if a translation exists.
+If so, the interface will use that language.
+Else, the default set in `$lang_def` is applied.

-The script comes with a few demo translations.
-Just make a copy of `en.php` in the `lang` folder and rename it, e.g. `sv.php` for Swedish.
+Translations can be added by making a copy of `en.php` in the `lang` folder and renaming it, e.g. `sv.php` for Swedish, and then translating the strings.
 You are welcome to submit your translation to the script's repository.

 ### Delay